k05j/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Different sorting algorithms, implemented in python
+Different sorting algorithms, implemented in python with time tracking

 So far the following algorithms have been implemented: